preciofishbone/OmniaDocsG2/blocks/page-likes-and-comments/index.rst

 This can be very handy if the block "Page likes and comments" is present in a page type, but should not be used on every page.

-(Note, social reactions is allowed here, so therefore the option is "Allow social reactions".
-If social reactions is not allowed, the option would be "Allow likes".)
+(Note that social reactions is allowed here.
+If social reactions is not allowed, the option is be "Allow likes" instead of "Allow social reactions".)

 Settings for the block
 ************************